Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Service discovery

 Every Group is defined by one Directory that contains routing information for the Services in the Group.
-Contract Managers register Services by offering Contracts with a ServicePublicationGrant to the Directory.
-This Grant contains information about the Service, the address of the Inway offering the Service and the Directory that should list the Service.
+Managers register Services by offering Contracts with a ServicePublicationGrant to the Directory.
+This Grant contains information about the Service and the Directory that should list the Service.
 Outways discover Services by requesting a list from the Directory.

 !---